Lithuanian Swimming Championships

 The Lithuanian Swimming Championships is the national swimming championships for Lithuania.
-They are organised by Lithuanian Swimming Federation and separate championships are held annually in both long course (50m) and short course (25m) pools.
+They are organised by LTU Aquatics and separate championships are held annually in both long course (50m) and short course (25m) pools.
 The two meets are the country's top domestic meet for their respective course.

-The first edition of the championships was held in Raudondvaris on the 5th of July in 1931, with events at the Nevėžis River.
+The first edition of the championships was held in Raudondvaris on 5 July 1931, with events at the Nevėžis River.